The Brand portal is one of the ways of Accessing files stored in Assets Server through a Web browser.

 Figure: Using taxonomies to find assets in the Brand portal.

-To set up this feature, edit the cluster-config.properties.txt file in the following ways:
+To set up this feature, do the following:

-Step 1.
-Add the following option and set it to true:
+Step 2.
+Search for the following option and set it to true:

 Step 2.
-Add the following option and add the name of each field (for which taxonomy is enabled) that needs to be shown.
+Search for the following option and add the name of each field (for which taxonomy is enabled) that needs to be shown.
 Separate multiple fields by a comma:

 The look and feel of the Brand portal can be changed to match the style of the brand that the Brand portal is used for, for example by matching it with the branding of a company, product or publication.